nfabiop/HackerRank/README.md

 [![GitHub last commit](https://img.shields.io/github/last-commit/nfabiop/HackerRank)](https://github.com/nfabiop/HackerRank)

-# SQL Problems and Solutions
+# SQL problems and solutions

 Here you can find the full list of SQL problems in HackerRank website as well as my own solutions.